Metropolis--Hastings with Scalable Subsampling: Theoretical results

-To illustrate the practical implications of Theorem \ref{thrm.optimal.gamma}, we perform simulation experiments using our method with first-order control variates on a logistic regression model.
+\begin{theorem} Let $\alpha_2^{(\gamma)}(\theta,\theta')$ be the acceptance probability $\alpha_{2, MHSS}(\theta,\theta')$ from \eqref{eqn.StageTwoAcc} when $\phi_i$ and $\phi'_i$ are defined as in \eqref{eqn.define.phi} and \eqref{eqn.define.phip}.
+Then for any fixed $\theta$ and $\theta'$, $\alpha_2^{(\gamma)}(\theta,\theta')$ is a decreasing function of $\gamma$, so is maximised when $\gamma=0$. \end{theorem} Theorem \ref{thrm.optimal.gamma} is proved in Appendix \ref{proof.thrm.optimal.gamma}.
+Since $\alpha_1(\theta,\theta')$ in \eqref{eqn.StageOneAcc} does not depend on $\gamma$, this implies that the overall acceptance probability is maximised when $\gamma=0$.
+Furthermore, the number of samples used in the calculation depends only on the bounds $c_iM(\theta,\theta')$ and so the computational cost is not affected by $\gamma$.
+Since the proposal, $q(\theta'|\theta)$, is the same, whatever the value of $\gamma$, \cite{peskun1973optimum} and \cite{tierney1998note} lead to the following result: \begin{corollary} The efficiency of Algorithm \ref{mh_ss_algorithm} in terms of effective samples per second is maximised when $\gamma=0$. \end{corollary} To illustrate the practical implications of Theorem \ref{thrm.optimal.gamma}, we perform simulation experiments using our method with first-order control variates on a logistic regression model.
 For each combination of $n = (10^3, 10^4, 10^5)$ and $d = (5, 10, 30, 50, 100)$, we set $\gamma$ to $0$, $0.5$ and $1$.
 Setting $\gamma = 0.5$ corresponds to employing the $\phi$ function in \eqref{eqn.define.phi} used by \cite{zhang2020asymptotically} (albeit with control variates and without the additional Tuna term), thereby illustrating the acceptance rate of our method if we were to use this sub-optimal choice of $\gamma$.
 Figure \ref{fig_compare_phi_functions} presents acceptance rates of our proposed method with first-order control variates obtained from 10 Monte Carlo simulations.
 Unsurprisingly, the acceptance rates of MH-SS are maximised when $\gamma = 0$, regardless of the values of $n$ and $d$, which is consistent with Theorem \ref{thrm.optimal.gamma}.
 Conversely, $\gamma = 0.5$ consistently yields lower acceptance rates compared to $\gamma = 0$, while $\gamma = 1$ exhibits the poorest results.
 Since the algorithms differ only in terms of the value of $\gamma$, Corollary \ref{cor.efficiency.ess} states that the one with the highest acceptance rate inevitably exhibits the largest effective sample size.
 We also investigated the effect of $\gamma$ on acceptance rates of our method with second-order control variates.
 Whilst the same ordering with $\gamma$ was evident, the differences were less pronounced, and we omit them for the sake of conciseness.